-|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|
+|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Bhutan Detailed Itinerary

-Day 1: Arrive in Kathmandu, Nepal
+Day 1: Arrive in Calcutta, India

-Upon arrival in Kathmandu you will be met at the airport and transferred to your hotel.
+Upon arrival in Calcutta you will be met at the airport and transferred to your hotel.
 The remainder of the day is free to explore on your own before meeting with the group for dinner and our orientation meeting.
-Overnight in Kathmandu.

 Day 4: Darjeeling - Mt.
 Kanchenjunga

 This morning we take a trip to Tiger Hill for a view of the sunrise over the mountains in hopes to see Mt.
 Kanchenjunga, the third highest mountain in the world.
 After breakfast we ride a Raj-era train where we will visit the Railway Museum and then continue on to visit the Ghoom Monastery.

 Day 5: Darjeeling - Mountaineering Institute

 Today we drive to the Himalayan Mountaineering Institute.
 The Institute was established in 1954 following the mountaineering success of Hilary and Tenzing.
 After the museum, we walk through the Padmaja Naidu Himalayan Zoological Park as they protect endangered species, including some of the most unusual animals in the world.
 Amongst these are Red Pandas, Siberian Tigers, Yaks, Snow Leopards and Himalayan bears.